halpo/harvestr/README.md

-# The `dosim` Parallel Simulation Framework.
+# The `harvestr` Parallel Simulation Framework.
-The `dosim` package is a framework for conducting replicable parallel simulations in [R](http://www.r-project.org).
+The `harvestr` package is a framework for conducting replicable parallel simulations in [R](http://www.r-project.org).
 It builds off the [rsprng](http://cran.r-project.org/?package=rsprng) parallel random number generator, and the popular [plyr](http://cran.r-project.org/?pacakge=plyr) package for split apply combine framework.

 Due to the replicable simulations being based off seed values,this package takes a theme of seeds and farming.
 The principal functions are as follows: